 - Students must earn a graduate program GPA of 3.5 for twelve credit hours of coursework taken at Northeastern State University, and all other admittance requirements must be completed during the first semester of enrollment.

 - Full admittance will be considered by the Admissions Committee at the completion of 12 credit hours upon the written request of the student within the semester deadlines for admissions.

 - No more than six credit hours will be allowed to be taken in any semester until fully admitted into the program; second semester of enrollment must be authorized by the candidate’s advisor.

-Advisement: An advisor is assigned to the student by the Graduate College when he/she is admitted to graduate studies.
-The student will arrange a conference with the contact person before first enrollment.
-The advisor will assist the student in the selection of classes each semester and is responsible for submitting to the Graduate College a degree plan which outlines all requirements the student must complete.
-A Statement of Understanding signed by the student and advisor must be submitted with the degree plan.
+The Graduate College assigns students an advisor upon admission to graduate studies.
+Students will arrange a conference with the contact person before first enrollment.
+The advisor assists the student in the class selection each semester and is responsible for submitting the degree plan to the Graduate College.